Birth Mother Grief

 It is only natural for expectant mothers to experience stages of grief or a sense of loss when they choose to place a child for adoption.
 But the grieving process is not a bad thing; it is crucial and fundamental to mental health and wellbeing.
 Though difficult, it is healthy for the birth mom to allow herself to feel that pain.

 Still, that doesn’t make the pain any less real for both the birth mother and the adoptive parents.
 Even during difficult times, such as an unplanned pregnancy, it can be helpful to know there are support groups.
 They can help deal with the tidal wave of emotions that sometimes feel as if they will overwhelm us.
-An adoptive parent who has gone through the open adoption process with the mothers can play a big role here.
+Also, an adoptive parent who has gone through the open adoption process with the mothers can play a big role here.

 Of course, adoptive mothers may find themselves empathizing so much with the birth mother that they are unable to experience the joy a new child brings them.
 This is particularly true when the biological parents and the adoptive parents become close to one another prior to the adoption.
-Adoptive mothers may feel guilt at their own happiness when they realize just what a sacrifice the birth mom has made.
+Adoptive mothers may feel guilt at their own happiness when they realize just what a sacrifice the birth mom has made

 Adoptive parents should remember that while the grief is very real it doesn’t diminish the reason the birth parents chose adoption.
 It is also good for adoptive families to remember that the birth mother chose them out of all other available couples to raise her baby.